-The scariest thing about entering senior year of college is worrying about what to do after college.
+The scariest thing about entering my senior year is worrying about what to do after college.
 At least, that’s how I feel right now as I’m about to begin my final year of undergrad education.
-While I work hard to earn good grades at an esteemed college and I have some work experience under my belt, I still worry that it won’t be enough.
-It seems that most jobs these days require two to three years of experience, but how can you gain that when you’re still earning a degree?
-I don’t exactly have “real job experience” in my field, after all.
-(Partly because, as an English major emphasizing in Creative Writing, I don’t know exactly what my field is yet!)
+While I work hard to earn good grades at an esteemed college, and I have some work experience under my belt, I still worry that it won’t be enough.

 If you’ve been worrying about the same things I do, there is something you can do about it.
-Keep reading to learn about some ways that you can gain more experience for your first “big girl” job!
-Then after you’re finished reading, get busy making your dreams come true.
+Keep reading to learn how to gain more experience for your first “big girl” job!
+Then, after you’re finished reading, get busy making your dreams come true.

 Invest Yourself in Your Hobbies

-You never know where a hobby may take you in life, so don’t stop doing what you love just because you think it might not pay off in the future.
+You never know where a hobby may take you, so don’t stop doing what you love just because you think it might not pay off.

 Start a Side Hustle

-“Side hustle” is one of those buzz words that you hear all over the Internet now.
-They’re really great because they act as an extra little boost to your income.
+“Side hustle” is one of those buzzwords you hear all over the Internet now.
+They’re great because they act as an extra little boost to your income.
 A lot of times, you can turn a hobby into a side hustle!

-Jasmine Watts, Editor-in-Chief of Miss Millennia, says that starting a side hustle really helped her land her first major job.
-And guess what, her side hustle was Miss Millennia!
 Regarding her first job search, she says: “I was shot down over and over again…because I had a degree but no experience.
-So I started Miss Mill and all of a sudden people called me back.
-It was like magic…I had a job only a few months after [Miss Millennia Magazine] got started.”
+So I started Miss Mill, and suddenly people called me back.
+It was like magic…I had a job only a few months after [Miss Millennia Magazine] started.”